 MCIC administers the Manitoba Government Matching Grant Program (MGMGP), which funds projects in many parts of Africa, Asia and Latin America.
 These projects address a wide range of issues, such as education, literacy, job creation, agriculture, the environment, micro-enterprise business development and health.

-Last year, MCIC member agencies raised over $26.8 million in Manitoba for their international development work, and each year MCIC disburses $1 million from the Government of Manitoba for our members’ overseas projects through the MGMGP.
+Last year, MCIC member organizations raised $24.9 million in Manitoba for their international development work, and each year MCIC disburses $1.2 million from the Government of Manitoba for our members’ overseas projects through the MGMGP.

 The Development Fund supports projects that improve all areas of individual and community life in the Global South.
 Through the work of MCIC member agencies and their local partners, these projects are part of a long-term development process, rooted in a commitment to empowerment and self-determination for all peoples.